apache/trafficcontrol/docs/source/development/building.rst

 .. [#compose-optional] This is optional, but recommended.
 If a ``docker-compose`` executable is not available the ``pkg`` script will automatically download and run it using a container.
 This is noticeably slower than running it natively.
 .. [#optional-project] This project is "optional", which means that it cannot be built unless :option:`-o` is given.
 .. [#default-project] This is a default project, which will be built if ``pkg`` is run with no ``projects`` argument
+.. [#mac-jdk] If you are on macOS, you additionally need to :ref:`dev-tr-mac-jdk`.
+.. [#centos-go] If you are on CentOS, you need to `download Go directly <https://golang.org/dl/>`_ instead of using a package manager in order to get the latest Go version.
+For most users, the desired architecture is AMD64/x86_64.
+.. [#windeps] If you are on Windows, you need to install **both** the Cygwin packages and the Chocolatey packages in order to build the Apache Traffic Control RPMs natively.